Christianity and homosexuality: Ex-gay movement

 Various Christian organizations have been involved in the ex-gay movement.
-Love in Action, founded in 1973, was the first in the USA.
-In 1976, its members founded Exodus International, a Christian organization (more specifically Protestant and Evangelical) in United States and in various countries of the world.
+Love in Action, founded in 1973, was the first in the US.
+In 1976, its members founded Exodus International, a Christian organization (more specifically Protestant and Evangelical) in the United States and in various countries of the world.
 The Catholic organization Courage International was founded in 1980.

 Conversion therapies for people wishing to change sexual orientation have been associated with the movement.
-Conversion therapy has been widely criticized and denounced by many major medical associations.
-Studies have found that LGB invididuals who experienced conversion therapy reported significantly higher rates of depression, suicide attempts, and substance abuse than their peers who did not.
+Conversion therapy has been widely criticized and denounced by many major medical associations as pseudoscientific and harmful.
+Studies have found that LGBTQ individuals who experienced conversion therapy reported significantly higher rates of depression, suicide attempts, and substance abuse than their peers who did not.

+Criticism

+In 2005, Baptist Pastor Al Sharpton criticized megachurches for focusing on "bedroom morals", statements against same-sex marriage and abortion, by ignoring issues of social justice, such as the immorality of war and the erosion of affirmative action.

+In 2015, American theologian L. Gregory Jones has criticized some Christian churches for their lack of effort to interest young people in the Christian faith in a relevant way, while putting a lot of energy into talking negatively about homosexuality, which is even more boring for young people who want to work with the whole world.